The Corporate Tax Planning Law Review: Ireland

 - it would be reasonable to consider that the relevant Irish activities were instrumental in generating that income.

-Ireland introduced hybrid mismatch rules, as required under ATAD, in the Finance Act 2019.
+Ireland introduced hybrid mismatch rules, as required under ATAD, which took effect on and from 1 January 2020.
 A hybrid mismatch arrangement is a cross-border arrangement that generally uses a hybrid entity or hybrid instrument and results in a mismatch in the tax treatment of a payment across jurisdictions.

 The rules are of particular relevance to Irish companies used in fund and financing structures.
-In certain situations, the Irish company may be denied a deduction for a payment made to an associated entity, permanent establishment or as part of a structured arrangement to the extent the payment is not 'included' in another territory.
+In certain situations, the Irish company may be denied a deduction for a payment made to an associated entity or permanent establishment or as part of a structured arrangement to the extent that the payment is not 'included' in another territory.

-The new legislation also covers mismatch outcomes arising from double deductions, permanent establishments, withholding tax and tax residency.
-Its scope is, therefore, potentially very broad.
+The legislation also covers mismatch outcomes arising from double deductions, permanent establishments, withholding tax and tax residency.
+Its scope is therefore potentially very broad.

 Interest limitation rules